Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Discussion

 \section{Discussion}

 The results highlight a clear shift in the performance profile induced by the proposed fusion mechanism.
-Compared to the original Li-ViP3D, we trade a small amount of trajectory-displacement accuracy for substantially improved end-to-end behavior driven by stronger detection quality.
-This trade-off is particularly evident when comparing standard forecasting metrics (minADE/minFDE/MR) against EPA and the explicit detection metrics.
-While the enhanced fusion slightly degrades minADE/minFDE relative to the original Li-ViP3D architecture, it meaningfully increases EPA and reduces false positives, indicating that the model is more conservative and better calibrated about which agents exist and should be tracked.
-In practical autonomy stacks, this tendency is often preferable.
+Compared to the original Li-ViP3D, the proposed Li-ViP3D++ improves both trajectory accuracy and end-to-end behavior.
+Across the evaluated settings, Li-ViP3D++ achieves superior displacement-error metrics, miss rate, EPA, and detection quality relative to both Li-ViP3D and ViP3D.
+This improvement is particularly evident when comparing standard forecasting metrics (minADE/minFDE/MR) against EPA and the explicit detection metrics.
+In the original input setting, Li-ViP3D++ moderately reduces minADE from 1.45 m to 1.11 m and minFDE from 2.20 m to 1.80 m compared to Li-ViP3D.
+However, thanks to the overall improvement in end-to-end behavior, EPA more than doubles from 0.250 to 0.505.
+At the same time, the false positive ratio is substantially reduced, indicating that the model is not only more accurate in its trajectory forecasts, but also more reliable in determining which agents exist and should be tracked.
+This behavior is consistent with the definition of EPA, which jointly evaluates detection and forecasting rather than measuring trajectory error only for already matched predictions.
+As detection and query grounding improve, the model is able to recover a broader and more accurate set of agents without degrading trajectory quality.
+In practical autonomy stacks, this behavior is highly desirable.
 Hallucinated agents can trigger unnecessary braking or planning failures even if the predicted trajectories for true agents are accurate.

-A key observation is that the benefits are consistent across categories and are reflected in both precision-oriented metrics (Precision, FP ratio) and recall-oriented metrics (Recall, mAP).
-This suggests that the new query enhancement does not merely suppress detections indiscriminately; rather, it improves the semantic and spatial alignment between predicted queries and real scene entities.
-The simultaneous increase in EPA and decrease in MR further supports that the outputs are better matched to ground truth in a way that persists into forecasting, not just detection.
-Although EPA gains may appear numerically modest, they correspond to a meaningful increase in correct matches per scene and can compound in dense traffic, where a small reduction in false positives and missed agents can significantly improve downstream planning stability.